 Many federal agencies recognize the difficulties inherent in the current situation and are working with institutions to facilitate the conduct of the project.
 Researchers should document the impact of COVID-19 on their research and contact their sponsor program officer or contract officer.
 For specific questions, please contact email@example.com.

-Do we cancel or adjust on-campus research-related gatherings or conferences beyond summer?
+Do we cancel or adjust on-campus research-related gatherings or conferences for Fall?

 The University currently has travel, event, and visitor restrictions in place for the foreseeable future.
 As the phased reopening continues to evolve, please check here.nd.edu for up-to-date information.